microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

   the desktop, and accepting input from the user.
 This is a window which hosts our XAML content, and the window which the user interacts with.
 * A **Content Process** is a process which hosts a single terminal instance.
-  This is the process that hosts the terminal buffer, state machine, connection, and is also responsible for the `Renderer` and `DxEngine`.
+  This is the process that hosts the terminal buffer, state machine, and connection.
+It is also responsible for the `Renderer` and `DxEngine`.

 These two types of processes will work together to present both the UI of the Windows Terminal app, as well as the contents of the terminal buffers.
-A single window process may be in communication with multiple content processes - one per terminal instance.
-That means that each and every `TermControl` in a window process will be hosted in a separate process.
+A single window process may be in communication with many content processes - one per terminal instance.
+That means that each `TermControl` in a window process will be hosted in a separate process.

 The window process will be full of "thin" `TermControl`s - controls which are only the XAML layer and a WinRT object which is hosted by the content process.